 The original footprint of the house was T-shaped, with sleeping porches built along the south side of the house.
 Built with an eye to the expedience of a working farm and best practices in safety, the house included a separate summer kitchen, and originally had a covered walkway that connected to the back door of the house and the serving pantry.

-Maplewood House reopens for the 2019 on April 1.
+Maplewood House reopens for the 2020 season on April 1.

 Tours are by appointment only starting April 1st on Wednesdays through Sundays between 11 AM and 3:30 pm each day until October 31st.